-1. The self-report of the student gathered through the Accessibility Request form.
+1. The self-report of the student gathered through the Accessibility Request Form.

 3. Documentation which provides a historical perspective of previously received accommodations, educational programming, or academic background.